-We share tips on how to adapt a more skeptical approach in “Stop Believing Everything That You Read Online” and further fact-checking resources in “How to Check Facts & Never Fall for False Information Again.”
+We share tips on how to adopt a more skeptical approach and fact-check resources in “How to Check Facts & Never Fall for False Information Again.”

 Remember that there’s lots of information on the internet.
 But, just because something shows up online doesn’t mean that it’s accurate.